 General Guidelines for Tutoring

 Tutoring is a content-based academic support activity.
-Students receiving tutoring are expected to attend all classes; visit professors' office hours; work with teaching assistants; study on a regular basis; take good notes, and apply independant learning skills.
+Students receiving tutoring are expected to attend all classes; visit professors' office hours; work with teaching assistants; study on a regular basis; take good notes, and apply independent learning skills.

 Students receiving tutoring are expected to be consistent and regular in their attendance from the first meeting until the end of the semester or until you decide that there is no longer a need for tutoring.
 If you no longer need tutoring, you should complete the online DISCONTINUATION form.